5 Best Vlogging Cameras with Flip Screens (2018)

-Over the past 2–3 years, many people have fallen in love with the Samsung NX Mini and other cameras from Samsung.
-But as of 2016, it seems that Samsung has discontinued it’s line of digital cameras.
+Over the past 2–3 years, many people have fallen in love with the Samsung NX Mini and other vlogging cameras with flip screens from Samsung.
+But as of 2016, it seems that Samsung has discontinued its line of digital cameras.
 As such, we don’t recommend buying one as it always feels a bit scary buying a product that the parent company doesn’t even sell any more.
 If they’ve given up the business, it’s better to look to companies that are still committed to digital cameras.

 Our favorite camera for vloggers is the Canon EOS 80D.
 It’s a powerful camera, that makes vlogging easy for both beginners and advanced creators.
 It might be a heavier camera, but if you're looking for a high quality vlog this one is your best bet.

 Do you have a favourite vlogging cameras with flip screens?
 Let us know in the comments below!